 You Grow Girl™ was launched by Gayla Trail in February 2000 and has grown into a thriving project that speaks to a new kind of gardener, seeking to redefine the modern world relationship to plants.
 This contemporary, laid-back approach to organic gardening places equal importance on environmentalism, style, affordability, art, and humour.
 The project’s aim has always been to promote exploration, excitement and a d.i.y approach to growing plants without the restrictions of traditional ideas about gardening.

-GAYLA TRAIL is a writer, photographer, and graphic designer with a background in the Fine Arts, cultural criticism, and ecology.
-She is the author, photographer, and designer of two best-selling books on gardening: You Grow Girl: The Groundbreaking Guide to Gardening (Simon & Schuster, 2005) and Grow Great Grub: Organic Food from Small Spaces (Clarkson Potter/Random House, 2010) [Since translated into German, Croatian, and Portuguese.], Easy Growing: Organic Herbs and Edible Flowers from Small Spaces, and “Drinking the Summer Garden: Homegrown Thirst Quenchers, Concoctions, Sips, and Nibbles” (Summer 2012).
+GAYLA TRAIL is a writer, photographer, and former graphic designer with a background in the Fine Arts, cultural criticism, and ecology.
+She is the author, photographer, and designer of best-selling books on gardening, cooking, and preserving including: You Grow Girl: The Groundbreaking Guide to Gardening (Simon & Schuster, 2005), Grow Great Grub: Organic Food from Small Spaces (Clarkson Potter/Random House, 2010) [Since translated into German, Croatian, and Portuguese.], Easy Growing: Organic Herbs and Edible Flowers from Small Spaces, and “Drinking the Summer Garden: Homegrown Thirst Quenchers, Concoctions, Sips, and Nibbles” (Summer 2012).

 Gayla’s work as a writer and photographer has appeared in O Magazine, New York Times, Newsweek, Organic Gardening Magazine, ReadyMade, Domino, Budget Living, Garden Making, Gardening Life, Gardens Illustrated, LA Times, Life Magazine, and more.
 She is a frequent speaker and spokesperson on the topics of urban gardening, ecology, home preserving, and community.